A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Model and method

-We consider a two band model for $e_g$ electrons, Hunds coupled to $t_{2g}$ derived core spins, in a two dimensional square lattice.
+We consider a two band model for $e_g$ electrons, Hund’s coupled to $t_{2g}$ derived core spins, in a two dimensional square lattice.
 The electrons are also coupled to Jahn-Teller phonons, while the core spins have an AF superexchange coupling between them.
-These ingredients are all necessary to obtain a CE-CO-OO phase.
+These ingredients are all necessary to obtain a CE-CO-I phase\cite{dag-ce,brink-1-half-dop-phases,dag-1-cmr,dag-2-cmr,dag-3-cmr}.
+Similar approaches have been used in the past to study key aspects of the manganites\cite{brink-2-novel-phases,brink-1-mulf,brink-3-mulf,dag-0-mulf,dag-2-mulf,dag-3-mulf,brey-1-phases,brey-2-phases}.
 We include the effect of disorder through an on site potential.